 Sgt.
 Charles George Robert Moll (1913 – 1943)

-Charles George Robert Moll was born in Charlton during 1913 and the only child of Charles Moll, a cable machine driver from Greenwich, and Beatrice Alice Bryant.
-He married Kathleen Tring in London during 1937, and by 1939 was living at 14 Blenheim Gardens in Brixton.
-His parents had moved to Meadowview in Wrotham Heath when Charles enlisted with the Royal Air Force Volunteer Reserve, and were living there when he went missing during August 1943.
-Charles had joined No.230 Squadron – a flying boat squadron who by January 1943 had returned to the Indian Ocean from the Mediterranean, with its main base at Dar-es-Salaam, Tanganyika and detachments on Madagascar.
+Charles George Robert Moll was born at 2 Troughton Road in Charlton on 28 May 1913 and baptised at Christ Church, Greenwich, on 15 June.
+He was the only child of Charles Moll, a cable machine driver from Greenwich, and his wife Beatrice Alice (née Bryant).
+He married Kathleen Tring in London in 1937 and, by 1939, was living at 14 Blenheim Gardens in Brixton, where he worked as a motor driver for the Royal Mail.
+His parents had moved to Meadowview in Wrotham Heath when Charles enlisted with the Royal Air Force Volunteer Reserve and were living there when he went missing in August 1943.
+Charles had joined No.230 Squadron – a flying boat squadron that, by January 1943, had returned to the Indian Ocean from the Mediterranean, with its main base at Dar-es-Salaam, Tanganyika and detachments on Madagascar.
 1263484 Sgt.
-C Moll was amongst those based on the latter, and died when the Sunderland aircraft he was flying in crashed in the Mozambique Channel on 20 August.
+C Moll was amongst those based on the latter and died when the Sunderland aircraft he was flying in crashed in the Mozambique Channel on 20 August 1943.

-Charles is commemorated on the Alamein Memorial in Egypt along with the Platt War Memorial.
-At the time of his death his wife was living at 82 Fairfield Drive in Wandsworth.
+In addition to the Platt War Memorial, Charles’s life is also commemorated on the Alamein Memorial in Egypt.
+At the time of his death, his wife was living at 82 Fairfield Drive in Wandsworth.
+She never remarried and died in 1981.